Chesapeake CEO Lawler to step down months after bankruptcy exit

-(Reuters) - Chesapeake Energy Corp said on Tuesday that Chief Executive Officer Doug Lawler would leave at the end of April, just months after the company emerged from a highly watched bankruptcy reorganization.
+(Reuters) -Chesapeake Energy Corp said on Tuesday that Chief Executive Officer Doug Lawler would leave this week, months after the company emerged from a contentious bankruptcy reorganization.

+Board Chairman Mike Wichterich will serve as interim CEO, the Oklahoma-based company said, while it completes a search for a new top executive.

+Wichterich said the hunt for a new CEO will “likely take several months,” according to a memo to employees obtained by Reuters.
+Wichterich plans to meet with employees this week to offer his outlook for the direction of the company, the memo also said.

 Once the second-largest U.S. natural gas producer, Chesapeake filed for court protection last June, reeling from overspending on assets and a sudden decline in demand and oil prices spurred by the COVID-19 pandemic.

-It emerged from bankruptcy in February, through a plan that saw it shedding about $7.7 billion in debt.
+It emerged from bankruptcy in February after fending off a challenge to the plan by unsecured creditors.
+The approved reorganization saw Chesapeake shed about $7.7 billion in debt.

+“We are extremely optimistic about this new chapter and believe the Company has all the ingredients for success,” the memo said.

 Lawler took the reins at Chesapeake in 2013 after the company’s wildcatter founder Aubrey McClendon stepped down amid investigations into possible antitrust violations.
 McClendon died in a car accident in 2016.

-Reporting by Shariq Khan in Bengaluru; Editing by Shinjini Ganguli and Siraj Kalluvila
+Reporting by Shariq Khan in Bengaluru and Liz Hampton in Denver; Editing by Shinjini Ganguli, Will Dunham and Siraj Kalluvila

 Our Standards: The Thomson Reuters Trust Principles.